 How do I start?

-Many individuals and organizations start with an idea for a company, but the best place to start is by taking an inventory of all your assets – what you have, do and know.
+Many individuals and organizations start with an idea for a company, but the absolute best place to start is by taking an inventory of all your assets – what you have, do and know.
 Greyston Bakery may not be familiar to you, but I bet their product has been in your freezer.
 They make the brownies that go into Ben & Jerry’s top-selling ice cream, Chocolate Fudge Brownie.
 You can also find their brownies at retailers, such as Whole Foods.
-The late Bernie Glassman created Greyston Foundation with a desire to start a culinary business that hired “hard-to-employ” individuals.
+The late Bernie Glassman created the Greyston Foundation with a desire to start a culinary business that hired “hard-to-employ” individuals.
 Given this raw material, he could have gone a number of directions with these assets – catering, cooking classes or a restaurant.
 Instead, he chose a bakery focused on open hiring – without job interviews, resumes or applications.
 Start first with all the possibilities, and then choose the best among them.
-In one of our past blogs, we share our how-to tools on social enterprise ideation.
+Check out our past blog post for how-to tools on social enterprise ideation.

 How do I get help?

-There are three ways to go – do-it-yourself with internal resources or pro-bono talent (my favorite is MBA interns from local universities – start now to get a summer intern!), hire a coach to help guide the process and supplement your team or hire a consultant to lead the work.
-(If you choose to hire a consultant, be careful not to rely on that individual to do all the work, as it often becomes difficult to bring it back to the organization to execute.)
-I had the honor of serving with my fellow coaches and consultants (with huge kudos to Betsy Densmore for leading us) with the Social Enterprise Alliance’s Consultants Affinity Group to develop guidelines for social enterprise consulting in 2015.
-It is a treasure trove of good ideas and guidelines for consultants and clients on how to structure and manage a relationship that works for both parties and results in success.
+There are three ways to go – do-it-yourself with internal resources or pro-bono talent (my favorite is MBA interns from local universities – start now to get a fall intern!), hire a coach to help guide the process and supplement your team, or hire a consultant to lead the work.
+If you choose to hire a consultant, be careful not to rely on that individual to do all the work, as it often becomes difficult to bring it back to the organization to execute.

 What is the best way to fund and sustain our social enterprise?